SushmaShyam/toyrobotsimulator/README.md

 The commands accepted by the simulator are:-

-- PLACE X,Y,F
-- MOVE
-- LEFT
-- RIGHT
-- REPORT

-* PLACE will put the toy robot on the table in position X,Y and facing NORTH(N), SOUTH(S), EAST(E) or WEST(W).
+* PLACE X,Y,F: This will put the toy robot on the table in position X,Y and facing F i.e. NORTH(N), SOUTH(S), EAST(E) or WEST(W).
-* MOVE will move the toy robot one unit forward in the direction it is currently facing.
+* MOVE: This will move the toy robot one unit forward in the direction it is currently facing.
-* LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
+* LEFT and RIGHT: These will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
-* REPORT will announce the X,Y and direction of the robot on to the standard output
+* REPORT: This will announce the X,Y and direction of the robot on to the standard output

 In this example, the commands are read out of a text file provided to the simulator.
 Each command in the text file is on a new line.